fwinkl/fwinkl.github.io/_scig/2024-TourDeFamelonMayen.md

 ---
-A challenging hike to the top of one of the two iconic twin peaks seen from afar with spectacular views over of lake Geneva, the Dent due Midi and the Mont Blanc massif.
+A challenging hike to the top of one of the two iconic twin peaks seen from afar with spectacular views over lake Geneva, the Dent due Midi and the Mont Blanc massif.

-We will profit from the short time window where the cable cars in Leysin are not running to hopefully find this beautiful area a bit less crowded than usual.
 We start the hike in **Leysin (1260m)** and hike up to the **Tour de Famelon (2143m)**.
 We then descend the western side and cross a large field of Lapiaz to reach the base of our next summit.
 We climb up a small chimney (with the use of cables) and reach the summit of the **Tour de Mayen (2327m)** with its fantastic views.
 We then hike back down to Leysin.